 What are the prerequisites for this program?
-All students must take the TABE placement test (unless they meet exemption criteria) from which prescriptive lessons are written.
-In addition, enthusiasm and a willingness to learn, along with a good attendance record, are essential for success in the Applied Academics for Adult Education Lab.
+All students must take the TABE placement tests (unless they meet exemption criteria).
+In addition, enthusiasm and a willingness to learn, along with a good attendance record, are essential for success in the Applied Academics for Adult Education classes.

-What service will I receive from this instruction?
-Students will receive flexible, top-quality instruction that will help them to meet basic skill exit requirements for their technical program.
-Upon program completion, both academic and technical, they will be issued a certificate from their technical program.
+What will I receive from this instruction?
+Students will receive flexible, and engaging instruction taught by highly qualified teachers.
+Upon program completion, both academic and technical, students will be issued a certificate from their technical program.

-When may I enroll in Applied Academics for Adult Education ?
-In most cases, academic skills instruction may occur prior to or concurrent with enrollment in the technical program.
+When may I enroll in Applied Academics for Adult Education?
+Academic skills instruction may occur prior to or concurrent with enrollment in the technical program.
 See a program counselor for details.

 Monday – Friday: 8:00 am – 2:30 pm